Online Privacy and Access to Information Statement

-The Library is a networked member of the Peace Library System consortium.
-This statement addresses your online privacy and access to information through the Library’s Integrated Library System (ILS) and website.
+The Calling Lake Public Library is a networked member of the Peace Library System consortium.
+This statement addresses your online privacy and access to information through the Library’s computer system (ILS), website and Wi-Fi.
 Because the Library is networked with the Peace Library System, users should also become familiar with the System’s Online Privacy and Access to Information Statement.

-The Library and its board and staff are subject to the Libraries Act and Regulation R.S.A.
-2000 Chap.
-L-11 and the Freedom of Information and Protection of Privacy Act (FOIP), and uphold the Canadian Federation of Library Associations’ (CFLA) Statement on Intellectual Freedom and Libraries.
+The Calling Lake Public Library and its board and staff are subject to the Libraries Act, the Libraries Regulation, and the Freedom of Information and Protection of Privacy Act (FOIP), and uphold the CFLA’s Statement on Intellectual Freedom and Libraries.

-The Library Board’s bylaws and policies are publicly available, including its Safety and Use Bylaws, Freedom of Information and Protection of Privacy (FOIP) policy and Internet Use policy.
+The Library Board’s bylaws and policies are publicly available, including its Confidentiality of User Records policy, its FOIP policy, and its Internet and Acceptable Use policy.

 Collection and Disclosure of Personal Information

-The Library only collects the amount of personal information needed to conduct and enhance library services and programs.
+The Library only collects the amount of personal information needed to conduct library services and programs.
 Personally identifiable information contained in the patron record includes:

 Patron records with charges below the defined threshold are purged after they have been expired for two years.